Minimum Cow Protection Standards ISKCON LAW 507

 Permitted

-Records : Keeping a general farm journal.
-Keeping breeding records of cows, parentage, offspring.
+Records: Keeping a general farm journal.
+Keeping breeding records of cows, parentage, and offspring.

 Fencing :

-Electric fencing permitted for temporary and immediate fencing; it is especially useful for rotational grazing.
+Electric fencing is permitted for temporary and immediate fencing; it is especially useful for rotational grazing.

 Not Allowed